Pegasus-Labs/pegasus.js/README.md

 ## Quick start

-1. Goto mcdex.io/trade to open some positions.
+1. Go to trade.pegasusfinance.xyz to open some positions.

 2. Connect to Arbitrum Testnet: